Think First. Then Consider Starting Beekeeping

 Let’s deal with the easy one first.

 If you want lots of honey, just swing by your local supermarket and buy some.
-We will tell you now that’s a lot quicker, a lot less work – and a lot cheaper.
-Enjoying honey from your own hives is a beautiful benefit to the beekeeper, but if it’s your primary motivation then we’d discourage you.
+We will tell you now that’s a lot quicker, a lot less work and a lot cheaper!
+Enjoying honey from your own hives is a beautiful benefit to the beekeeper, but if it’s your only motivation then we’d discourage you.

 That honey thing?
 To make money?
 Don’t even go there!
 Let’s just say many have tried…

-By the way, while – in the big scheme of things – beekeeping is not the most expensive of hobbies, the costs are not trivial.
+By the way, while beekeeping is not the most expensive of hobbies, the costs are not trivial.
 See below for more on that.